 Perform Some Basic Site Optimization

-A few simple additions to your site before launch can make a significant impact to your search engine rankings.
+A few simple additions to your site before launch can make a significant impact on your search engine rankings.
 If you are new to SEO or haven’t taken a look at your optimization in several years, a website refresh provides the perfect opportunity to get started.

 Before launching a redesign, use these basic SEO tactics to make sure your site is competitive in Google from the start.